Car Stereo Has Power But No Sound From Speakers? Here’s Why And How To Fix

 The most likely fuse to have blown in this situation is the one for the amplifier or pre-amp.

-You might have sound now, but the problem isn’t fixed.
+You might have audio now, but the problem isn’t resolved.
 Remember, something caused that fuse to blow.

-In many cases, the root cause will be an aftermarket stereo drawing too much current for the circuit to handle.
+In numerous cases, the root cause will be an aftermarket stereo drawing too much current for the circuit to handle.
 The fuse has blown as a safety precaution.

-The alternative is paying for a thorough and professional rewiring job.
+The alternative is paying for a comprehensive and professional rewiring job.
 This is likely to be expensive.

 Amplifier Or Pre-Amp: Car Speakers Make No Noise